Financial-Times/ft-origami/docs/developer-guide/build-service.md

 </tr><tr>
 	<td><code>modules</code></td>
 	<td>Querystring</td>
-	<td>A comma separated list of modules in the form <code>modulename:version</code>.
+	<td>A comma separated list of modules in the form <code>modulename@version</code>.
 Modulename may be a full URL (URL-encoded), or just the name of the repository.
 Where it is not a URL, the build service will try to find it as a repository from known Git sources.  <code>version</code> is optional - if not present the build service will build the most recent version of the module, if it is present, it will be interpreted using Semver rules and the best matching version will be built.
 Using specific commit sha1s is not supported.
 </td>
 </tr><tr>
 	<td><code>minify</code></td>
 	<td>Querystring</td>
 	<td><em>(Optional)</em> If present, specifies how the build service should minify the built resources.
-Options are 'cc-simple' for <a href='https://developers.google.com/closure/compiler/'>Google closure compiler</a>, or 'none' for no minification.
+Options are 'cc-simple' for <a href='https://developers.google.com/closure/compiler/'>Google closure compiler</a> simple optimisations, or 'none' for no minification.
 Default is 'cc-simple'.
 Closure compiler advanced optimisations are not available since the module code would need to be compatible with it, and this is unlikely to be the case for all modules.</td>
 </tr><tr>
 	<td><code>export</code></td>
 	<td>Querystring</td>
 	<td><em>(Optional)</em> If present, tells browserify to generate a <a href='https://github.com/umdjs/umd'>UMD</a> bundle for the supplied export name.
-This bundle works with other module systems and sets the name given as a window global if no module system is found.
-This parameter passes the <code>-s</code> option to browserify).</td>
+UMD works with other module systems and if no module system is found sets the specified name as a window global (this parameter passes the <code>-s</code> option to browserify).</td>
 </tr><tr>
 	<td><code>debug</code></td>
 	<td>Querystring</td>